u-p/R-ACT-R/README.md

 # R-ACT-R
 Updated repository of the R-ACT-R model

-This repository is supposed to contains the lattest version of the R-ACT-R system
+This repository contains the lattest version of the R-ACT-R system

 # 01.11.2021: